 - We have more frequent heavy downpours, big rain events and floods.

 - Glaciers that seemed stable 50 years ago are melting away.

 - Sea level is rising.

 Science predicted this more than a generation ago, but most of us couldn’t imagine how it would feel.
-Now that we’ve seen 30 years of change and more is in store, we’re anxious to know what our climate will be like in the future.
+Now that we’ve seen 30 years of change we’re anxious to know what our climate will be like in the future.

 Matt Fitzpatrick and his colleagues at the University of Maryland Center for Environmental Science have answered this question by visualizing the future on an interactive map.
 Their study analyzes 540 cities in the U.S. and Canada, mapping their predicted climate in the 2080s to an existing climate today.